Skip to main content

 Can I use Kyleena or Mirena while pregnant?

 Call your healthcare provider right away if you have a Kyleena or Mirena device and think that you may be pregnant.
-The IUD can cause an ectopic pregnancy (pregnancy outside of the uterus), a severe medical emergency.
+The IUD can cause an ectopic pregnancy (pregnancy outside of the uterus), which is a severe medical emergency.
 If you have a device inserted and get pregnant, and the pregnancy is in the uterus, severe infection, miscarriage, premature delivery, and even death could occur.
 Your healthcare provider may try to remove the IUD, which may cause a miscarriage.
 It is unknown if LNG IUDs can cause long-term effects on the fetus if the IUD stays in place during a pregnancy.
 Your healthcare professional can direct you on the safest course of action.

 Can I use Kyleena or Mirena with alcohol?